-Plug the included USB cable into an electrical outlet using the included power adapter.
+Step Action 1 Before charging, to minimize the risk of fire or burns: Check the provided power adapter and yellow USB cable to make sure they are not damaged.
+Check the Reader's USB port and make sure it is dry and free of debris.
+2 Plug the yellow USB cable into an electrical outlet using the power adapter.
 Then, plug the other end of the USB cable into the USB port on the Reader.